15chrjef/BellBird/README.md

 # BellBird
-A clone of twitter... kindof
+A clone of twitter... kindof.
+It's built with React Native.

 TO START:
 1). clone repo